f-chenyi/MosquitoProject/README.md

 ```bash
 julia scripts/setup.jl
 ```
+> **NOTE**: You must have Julia downloaded and installed.
+You can install the latex version [here](https://julialang.org/downloads/).
+We recommend having at least version 1.11.
 #### 3. Data visualization
 To filter and visualize our datasets, check out the `examples/00_data_viz.ipynb` notebook.
 Make sure to download the data in the `data` directory before running this notebook.
 #### 4. Inference on simulated system without cues